Guest Post: Jaclyn Moriarty on Blogging & Leaves Blowing Backwards

 I never had the seeing-the-leaves properly experience, because my dad’s best friend from high school is an optometrist who made sure everyone got regular exams.
 I never had a chance to notice anything blurry.

-Jo Treggiari Says:
+3. Jo Treggiari on #

 You might not blog often but your blog was beautifully written and familiar and friendly in the best of ways.
 I’m thinking your books are probably at least as wonderful which means I’lll have to go out and buy them immediately.